For Professionals

 • Parents ask you, “How can I make this child comply?
 I’ve tried everything…”

-• Parents rely upon praise and/or punishment to motivate their child’s compliance.
+• Parents rely upon praise, rewards and punishment to motivate their child’s adherence.

 • Parents show their disapproval about their child’s self-care choices.